debsamanta5571-dot/moba-prototype/README.md

 **Dedicated server** is `StartServer.bat`.
 It listens on port **7777** with no local player.
 Join from the client builds.

-I haven't rigorously tested the dedicated server but it should still work
+I haven't rigorously tested the dedicated server but it should still work.

 ### Controls